 BI301 Christian Doctrine (4)-Examines great doctrines of the Christian faith.
 Emphasizes biblical bases of those doctrines and their application to the life of the Church and Christian.
 (Alternate years.
-Offered 2004-2005.)
+Not offered 2005-2006.)

 BI303 Old Testament Theology (4)-Jewish roots of the Christian faith as developed throughout the Old Testament Scriptures.
 Emphasizes humanity, covenant, kingdom of God, messianic teaching, sin, salvation, worship and Old Testament authority.
 (Alternate years.
-Offered 2004-2005.)
+Offered 2005-2006.)

 BI305 Development of Christian Thought (4)-Studies historical development of selected doctrines from the end of the New Testament to the Protestant Reformation.
 Reformation studied through life and teachings of Martin Luther.
 (Alternate years.
-Not offered 2004-2005.)
+Offered 2005-2006.)

-BI306 Christianity from the Reformation to the Twentieth Century (4)-Traces historical development of Christian theology since the Reformation; begins with study of John Calvin; concludes with twentieth-century theological issues.
+BI306 Christianity from the Reformation to the Present (4)-Traces historical development of Christian theology since the Reformation; begins with study of John Calvin; concludes with twentieth-century theological issues.
 No prerequisite.
 (Alternate years.
-Offered 2004-2005.)
+Offered 2005-2006.)

-Bl310 Issues in New Testament Interpretation (4)-Examines hermeneutical, theological and ethical issues which are vital to the study of the New Testament; biblical authority, inerrancy and infallibility, baptism, the Lord's Supper, the New Testament's use of the Old Testament, and the end times.
+BI310 Issues in New Testament Interpretation (4)-Examines hermeneutical, theological and ethical issues which are vital to the study of the New Testament; biblical authority, inerrancy and infallibility, baptism, the Lord's Supper, the New Testament's use of the Old Testament, and the end times.
 (Alternate years.
-Not offered 2004-2005.)
+Not offered 2005-2006.)

 BI322 American Christianity (4)-Studies development of Christianity in America from seventeenth century to today; the people (e.g., Edwards, Rauschenbusch) and movements (e.g., Revivalism, Social Gospel Movement, Fundamentalism) which gave it form.
 Field trips to Boston.
 (Alternate years.
-Offered 2004-2005.)
+Not offered 2005-2006.)